disha-bose-8/QCommerce-Parametric-Insurance/README.md

 The premium calculation is grounded in the **3–5% of weekly income** benchmark for parametric gig worker coverage, ensuring the premium is always affordable relative to earnings.

+Phase 1 uses a rule-based seasonal probability model to estimate disruption likelihood per zone — monsoon months get higher weight, known high-risk zones get a modifier.
+Phase 2 replaces this with a logistic regression model trained on historical weather, AQI, and order volume data, with XGBoost as the target architecture.

 ---

 ## AI & Fraud Controls